Guidance on completing the form

 The form requires schools/institutes to provide details of their proposed partner(s) and the programme(s) that they wish to develop.
 It should be completed by the school/institute that owns the proposal following discussion with ARCS in all cases and the International Office also for overseas proposals.

 Proposers should take account of International Office Marketing and Country Plans before embarking on any new partnership.
 Schools/institute should talk to appropriate staff in the Faculty and professional service departments, and should take into account the Queen Mary Academic Credit Framework policy and also the Academic Regulations and any relevant sections of the Quality Assurance Handbook.
-Stage 1 Partnership Proposals need Faculty Executive approval prior to submission to PB.
+All new partnership proposals need to be signed off by the Head of School/Institue and endorsed by Faculty Executive prior to submission to PB.

 The information requested on the form is essential to enable PB to determine whether the proposed partnership opportunity has sufficient merit and is in line with relevant QMUL strategies and policies, in particular the QMUL International Strategy and the Student Experience, Teaching, Learning and Assessment (SETLA) Strategy.